SohagCity/TeamProjectFrontEnd/README.md

 ### Our solution

 We have chosen to create the system as a web app, based purely on React for the user interface, and Node & Express server-side, with MongoDB as our chosen database.
+There is a separate repository for backend to this project, which handles the server requests and database connection, and is available [here](https://github.com/PiotrRut/ATS-Backend).

 ### Intallation